sarnold/afms/README.txt

 * wxPython 2.8.7.1, see http://www.wxpython.org/
 * docutils 0.4, see http://docutils.sourceforge.net/

+For Win32 there is also a binary distribution created with py2exe.
+All the required things are included in that distribution.

 INSTALLATION
 ============
 1. Expand the .tgz or .zip archive in an empty directory of your choice
 2. For the artefact editor run afeditor.py
 3. For test execution run testrunner.py

+For Win32 binary distribution: unpack all files from the .zip archive in a folder.
+Run afeditor.exe or testrunner.exe.

 COPYRIGHT